 The New Yorker called it “a revelation,” while the Washington Post extolled it as “one of the delights of the season.”
 Though the show has now closed, the beloved artist is still at work on new paintings, digital drawings, and more.

-Born on this day in 1937 in Bradford, Yorkshire, England, Hockney has pursued his singular career for six decades.
-The Met presented a wide range of work in all the varied media in which he has expressed his unique vision: painting, drawing, photography, collage, video, and kinetic digital drawings.
-As he turns 81 years old today, he is sure to keep surprising us with his extraordinary creativity and uncommon innovations.
+Born on this day in 1937 in Bradford, Yorkshire, England, Hockney has pursued his singular career for more than six decades.
+The Met exhibition presented a wide range of work in all the varied media in which he has expressed his unique vision: painting, drawing, photography, collage, video, and kinetic digital drawings.
+As he turns 84 years old today, he is sure to keep surprising us with his extraordinary creativity and uncommon innovations.

-Because the traveling exhibition was organized collaboratively with the Tate Britain, London, and the Centre Pompidou, Paris, The Met was especially fortunate to be the only North American venue for this remarkable show—as well as the sole North American purveyor of the paperback edition of the catalogue.
+Because the traveling exhibition was organized collaboratively with the Tate Britain, London, and the Centre Pompidou, Paris, The Met was especially fortunate to be the only North American venue for this remarkable show—as well as the only authorized seller in North America of the paperback edition of the catalogue.